Bill-Nova/Parallel-Sort/README.md

 To be honest, if your computer is not a cluster, it can't be very fast, because you can't achieve parallelism >= N

-I only describe the idea because the code is very simple
+I only describe the idea because the code is very simple(I didn't write a faster version of the code because my computer can't test this.....)

 For sequential programs, speed = number of instructions executed, but for parallel programs, things are different.